 Tier 6: Everyone Else

 The sixth tier is for those who either really won’t have a shot at the NHL, or there isn’t enough information to make an informed decision.

 This includes JC Beaudin, Todd Burgess, Nick Ebert, Miles Gendron, Maxence Guénette, Mark Kastelic, Morgan Klimchuk, Jakov Novak, Mikael Wilkstrand.
 There’s still a chance that some of these players could one day crack the NHL roster, but at this point, it’s not looking very likely.
 Their ceiling as of now would be the AHL.

 The Prospect Pyramid is Constantly Changing

 As prospects continue their career, they can rise and fall through the tiers on this list.
-Daccord is a prime example of this, as he may have been a fourth- or fifth-tier prospect at the beginning of the season, but has risen to the third tier.
+Daccord is a prime example of this, as he may have been a fourth- or fifth-tier prospect at the beginning of the 2018-19 season but has risen to the third tier.
 That could change again before he truly gets a crack at the NHL.
 The point is, these groupings are not a fixed evaluation of these prospects, but a fluid guide that is constantly changing as moves are made in the organization, drafts occur and the general progression or regression of their play.